Welcome to our desert home!

 Since 1995 The Sweet Tomato Test Garden has continually tested new seed varieties, methods of growing tomatoes and products in our desert garden, always looking to improve the growing method, tomato quality and size of the harvest for desert gardeners.

 The combination of growing method and tomato variety I discovered now applies to the tomatoes we grow for our own table, my improved growing method is used for our trial tomato varieties.
-We assume; if our successful method does not produce lots of big tomatoes in our test beds then it is the fault of the tomato variety being unable to set in our desert heat.
+We assume; if our successful method does not produce lots of big tomatoes in our test beds then it is the fault of the tomato variety being unable to set in our desert heat, and not the fault of the gardener.

 Yes, this is not very scientific and we have no microscopes or laboratory.
 What we do have is a continuous supply of big tomatoes during the summer.
 So, I leave it to the biologists and horticulturists to work this over.
 I am just a humble and former Master Gardener searching for ways all of us can grow lots of big tomatoes in the hot desert.